-Possible Points Requirements

-30 Implementing all five tasks (6 points each):

-50 Requirements for each task:

-Minimum of 10 "original" script command lines

-Has one or more non-generic comments to

-explain what it is doing

-Has user interaction

-25 You don't have to do all of these but do at least five:

-Redirecting stdin (5 points)

-Redirecting stdout (5 points)

-Redirecting stderr (5 points)

-Use of permissions (5 points)

-• Use of filename expansion characters (5 points)

-Use of absolute path (5 points)

-Use of relative path (5 points)

-Use of a PID (5 points)

-Use of inodes (5 points)

-Use of links (5 points)

-Use of scheduling (5 points)

-Use of a GID or group (5 points)

-Use of a UID or user (5 points)

-Use of a /dev/tty device (5 points)

-Use of a signal (5 points)

-Use of piping (5 points)

-Use of an environment variable (5 points)

-Use of /bin/mail (5 points)

-• Use of a conditional (5 points)

-The maximum for this section is 25 points.

-5 Present your script to the class

-Points lost

--15 Fails to run from allscripts

--15 Other students in the class are unable to read and

-execute your script.

--15 Error messages are displayed when running one or more

-15 tasks

--up to 90 No credit for any task which contains unoriginal script

-code that:

-Doesn't give full credit to the original author

-Doesn't indicate where the code was obtained

-from

-Doesn't include licensing terms

-Violates copyright or licensing terms

-Extra credit

-30 Up to three additional tasks (10 points each)
+Possible Points Requirements 30 Implementing all five tasks (6 points each): • Requirements for each task: - Minimum of 10 "original" script command lines Has one or more non-generic comments to explain what it is doing - Has user interaction 25 You don't have to do all of these but do at least five: Redirecting stdin (5 points) Redirecting stdout (5 points) Redirecting stderr (5 points) Use of permissions (5 points) Use of filename expansion characters (5 points) Use of absolute path (5 points) Use of relative path (5 points) Use of a PID (5 points) Use of inodes (5 points) Use of links (5 points) Use of scheduling (5 points) Use of a GID or group (5 points) Use of a UID or user (5 points) Use of a signal (5 points) Use of piping (5 points) Use of an environment variable (5 points) Use of /bin/mail (5 points) Use of a conditional (5 points) The maximum for this section is 25 points.
+5 Present your script to the class Points lost -15 -15 Fails to run from allscripts Other students in the class are unable to read and execute your script. -15 Error messages are displayed when running one or more tasks -up to 90 No credit for any task which contains unoriginal script code that: • Doesn't give full credit to the original author • Doesn't indicate where the code was obtained from • Doesn't include licensing terms • Violates copyright or licensing terms Extra credit - Violates copyright of licensing terms 30 Up to three additional tasks (10 points each) op to three additional tasks (10 points each)